 In general, under Section 382 of the U.S. Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change net operating losses, or NOLs, to offset future taxable income and tax credits to offset tax.
-As of December 31, 2021, we had gross federal net operating loss carryforwards of approximately \$136.0 million, of which \$95.2 million will expire in 2028 through 2037 if not utilized, and \$40.8 million that will carryover indefinitely.
-The Company experienced an ownership change in October 2016 and as a result, \$43.8 million of the federal NOLs are expected to expire unutilized due to limitation under Section 382 of the Code.
-Consistent with prior years, the NOLs expected to expire unutilized are included in the NOL carryforward amounts disclosed, subject to a valuation allowance.
-As of December 31, 2021, we had state net operating loss carryforwards of approximately \$52.1 million, of which \$49.3 million will expire in 2023 through 2042 if not utilized, and \$2.8 million that will carry over indefinitely.
+As of December 31, 2022, we had gross federal net operating loss carryforwards of approximately \$119.9 million, of which \$79.1 million will expire in 2028 through 2037 if not utilized, and \$40.8 million will carryover indefinitely.
+As of December 31, 2022, we had state net operating loss carryforwards of approximately \$50.3 million, of which \$47.5 million will expire in 2028 through 2041 if not utilized, and \$2.8 million will carryover indefinitely.
 The federal NOLs generated prior to 2018 will continue to be governed by the NOL tax rules as they existed prior to the adoption of the 2017 Tax Cuts and Jobs Act (2017 Tax Act), which means that generally they will expire 20 years after they were generated if not used prior thereto.
-The 2017 Tax Act repealed the 20year carryforward and two-year carryback of NOLs originating after December 31, 2017 and also limits the NOL deduction to 80% of taxable income for tax years beginning after December 31, 2017.
+The 2017 Tax Act repealed the 20-year carryforward and two-year carryback of NOLs originating after December 31, 2017, and also limits the NOL deduction to 80% of taxable income for tax years beginning after December 31, 2017.
 Any NOLs generated in 2018 and forward will be carried forward and will not expire.
-Future changes in our stock ownership, many of which are outside of our control, could result in additional ownership changes under Section 382 of the Code.
+There is no current impact to us as we continue to be in a loss position for U.S. income tax purposes.
+Future changes in our stock ownership, many of which are outside of our control, could result in an ownership change under Section 382 of the Code.
 The ability to utilize our net operating losses and tax credits could also be impaired under state law.
 As a result, we might not be able to utilize a material portion of our state NOLs and tax credits.